StokicDusan/IoT-Sistem-Za-Kontrolu-Ulaza/README.md

 You can find a more detailed guide on how to deploy the solution [here](https://github.com/StokicDusan/IoT-Sistem-Za-Kontrolu-Ulaza/tree/master/guide).

+## Provide Feedback 👍

+If you encounter any bugs or have suggestions, please file an issue in the [Issues][issues-url] section of the project.

 ## Big Thanks! 🚀
 This solution was heavily influenced by [this](https://github.com/Azure-Samples/Custom-vision-service-iot-edge-raspberry-pi) Azure-Samples solution.
 Big love to them for inspiring me to build this soluton.